chuck-sys/catlines/README.md

-# lines
+# catlines

 > It's like cat, but better!

-`lines` takes a file name and the range of lines (inclusive) and prints that section of the file to standard output.
+`catlines` takes a file name and the range of lines (inclusive) and prints that section of the file to standard output.
 Useful if you want to pipe to your clipboard, or something like that.